 Prior to arriving at UCSB, Fleming spent three years coaching at the University of Nevada where he helped field some talented field event squads in the Western Athletic Conference.
 Over the previous three seasons at Nevada, he coached 13 NCAA Regional qualifiers, 14 WAC medalists, 1 WAC Champion, 3 NCAA Championship qualifiers and one NCAA All-American.

 The 2011 Nevada throws squad sent three athletes to the NCAA Championships.
 Alex McAlman qualified for the NCAA Final in the women's hammer and had bests of 193’9 in the hammer 161’5 discus and 58’2 in the weight throw.
 Four Nevada javelin throwers qualified for NCAA West Regional Meet, two would advance to the NCAA Final where Marissa Hammond claimed All-American honors.
 The javelin quadruplet combined to produce some impressive season bests- Danielle Stallworth 142’10, Sarah Nichols 148’7, Marissa Hammond 161’10, Sabine Kopplin 169’3.
 Not to be outdone were the Nevada vertical jumpers.
-La Tijera Avery claimed the WAC Indoor high jump title and went on to record and outdoor leap of 5’10 ½.
+La Tijera Avery claimed the WAC Indoor high jump title and went on to record an outdoor leap of 5’10 ½.
 Indoor the Nevada jumpers placed 1-2 while outdoor they recorded 2-3-4 WAC finishes.

 Prior to Nevada, Fleming coached at Lane Community College where he worked with one of the top up and coming javelin talents in the US- Cyrus Hostetler.
 Hostetler was the 2008 NWAACC Champion and record holder in the javelin (241’7).
 Hostetler had the best community college throw in the nation and went on to represent Lane Community College at the 2008 Olympic Trials where he finished 18th.
 Hostetler had the 14th best throw in the US in 2008.

-Fleming competed at the University of Oregon for two seasons and was a member of the Duck’s 2005 Pac-10 Championship team –finishing fourth in the decathlon.
-Before Oregon, Fleming competed at Lane Community College in Eugene, Ore.
-While at Lane he won the 2004 NWAACC Discus Championship and was the 2004 NWAACC Decathlon runner-up.
+Fleming competed at the University of Oregon and was a member of the Duck’s 2005 Pac-10 Championship team –finishing fourth in the decathlon.
+Prior to Oregon he attended Lane CC and won the NWAACC title in the discus and was runner-up in the decathlon.

 He holds a CSCS certificate from the National Strength and Conditioning Association (NSCA).
-He is also Corrective Exercise Specialist through the NASM and has a Throws Specialist certification from the USTFCCCA.
+He is a Corrective Exercise Specialist through the NASM and has a Throws Specialist certification from the USTFCCCA.

 Fleming By the Numbers